-Academic or Professionalism Concern in Clinical Phase
+Academic or Professionalism Concern in Clinical Phase for Student NOT on Probation

-Academic Remediation in Clinical Phase
+Academic Remediation in Clinical Phase for Student NOT on Probation

-^{}A first assessment failure in a course with a successful remediation of knowledge can earn 10% of the assessment score back, or the passing score of 82%, whichever is lesser.
+A first assessment failure in a course with a successful remediation of knowledge can earn 10% of the assessment score back, or the passing score of 82%, whichever is lesser.
 Any subsequent assessment failure in the same course within the same semester would result in referral to the SDC and with no assessment grade adjustment.

-^{}Please see additional considerations for academic probation in clinical phase in Didactic and Clinical Phase Assessment Failures policy in the Student Handbook.
+Please see additional considerations for academic probation in clinical phase in Didactic and Clinical Phase Assessment Failures policy in the Student Handbook.